smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/10 - Any, All, and Some.md

 ### PART 6
 **<> ANY (Not Equal To ANY)**
-Note this has several equivalent statements
+Note that this has several equivalent statements

 ```sql